anpham6/chrome-docs/source/build.rst

 Example "saveAs"
 ================

-The entire page can be transformed as a group with the same functionality as JSON/YAML configuration except where highlighted.
+The entire page can be transformed as a group with the same functionality as JSON :alt:`(yaml)` configuration except where highlighted.

 .. code-block::
   :emphasize-lines: 2,8,9,32